 What is the Medicare Open Enrollment Period?

-The Medicare Open Enrollment Period is the time during which people with Medicare can make new choices and pick plans that work best for them.
+The Medicare Open Enrollment Period is the time during which Medicare beneficiaries can make new choices and pick plans that work best for them.
 Each year, Medicare plan costs and coverage typically change.
 In addition, your health-care needs may have changed over the past year.
-The Open Enrollment Period is your opportunity to switch Medicare health and prescription drug plans to better suit your needs.
+The open enrollment period is your opportunity to switch Medicare health and prescription drug plans to better suit your needs.

-The Medicare Open Enrollment Period begins on October 15 and runs through December 7.
-Any changes made during Open Enrollment are effective as of January 1, 2019.
+The annual Medicare Open Enrollment Period begins on October 15 and runs through December 7.
+Any changes made during open enrollment are effective as of January 1, 2020.

 - Drop your Part D coverage altogether